lanl/ALF/docs/source/examples/simple_water.rst

 After the base simple water example is working, the next example to try is the batched-builder variant in ``examples/simple_water_multi_builder``.
-It builds the same kind of condensed-phase water boxes with the same builder, sampler, QM, and ML settings, but changes how many initial structures each builder task returns.
+It builds the same kind of condensed-phase water boxes with the same sampler, QM, ML, and ORCA scratch settings, but changes the builder task and how many initial structures each builder task returns.

 The base ``examples/simple_water`` run uses ``simple_condensed_phase_builder_task``.
 Each builder task returns one generated